Mowie/Mowie-Docker-Image/README.md

 * `/var/www/config` to store config
 * `/var/www/content` to store the contents of your website
 * `/var/session` to store session data across multiple containers

-**You will (currently) need to re-copy apps into your apps-volume before running the installer due to docker's nature of overlaying data inside the container**
-You can download the apps from [here](https://github.com/Mowie/Mowie/releases).

 # Docker compose